jarrettmc/jarrettmc/README.md

 - 👋 Hi, I’m @jarrettmc
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... all computer stuff, Linux, Windows, servers, also Music, Movies, Coffee, Food, and Cruizing!
-- 🌱 I’m currently learning Django and Python
+- 🌱 I’m currently learning Django, Python, SSIS, and PowerBI
 - 💞️ I’m looking to collaborate on some Python apps
 - 📫 How to reach me ...